mongodb/mongo-cxx-driver/docs/content/_index.md

 # MongoDB C++ Driver

-This is the legacy site for the Mongo C++ Driver documentation.
+This is the legacy site for the MongoDB C++ Driver documentation.
 See the new [MongoDB C++ Driver documentation](https://www.mongodb.com/docs/languages/cpp/).